becwheatley/Predator-prey-ABM/README.md

 **Model code**

-Contains two versions of the model NetLogo code (these are nearly identical, the only difference being the parameters that are set in the 'interface' tab):
+Contains two versions of the model NetLogo code (these are nearly identical, the only difference being the parameters that are set in the 'interface' tab).
+Model code is compatible with NetLogo v6.1.
+NetLogo is free to run and can be downloaded from: https://ccl.northwestern.edu/netlogo/download.shtml.

 1. _predator-prey-model-with_limb_length_input.nlogo_ - the user can specify the limb lengths of the predator and prey, and their performance capabilities are set via scaling relationships with limb length.

 2. _predator-prey-model-with_manual_performance_input.nlogo_ - the user can specify the performance capabilities of predator and prey directly.